johannaschmidle/PortfolioProjects/README.md

 - Common colors: orange, white, red.
 - Sightings often occur at night.
 - UFOs can be large.

+## Data
+The dataset used in this project is available publicly on Kaggle: [https://www.kaggle.com/datasets/NUFORC/ufo-sightings](https://www.kaggle.com/datasets/NUFORC/ufo-sightings)

 ## Technologies
 - SQL